- Ibiza Properties

 A townhouse in Palma's old town is a completely different proposition to a stone finca in the Tramuntana foothills.
 Sea views cost more.
 Frontline positions cost considerably more.
 Knowing what you actually want before you start looking saves a great deal of time.

-Popular areas to buy a house in Mallorca
+Popular Areas to Buy a House in Mallorca

 Palma and surroundings